 Honeywell’s supplied installation guide was easy to follow and quite straight forward.

-Installation took under a half hour and needed only a Philips screwdriver since we were just replacing an existing t-stat, instead of installing a new one from scratch.
+Installation took under a half hour.
+Plus, we needed only a Philips screwdriver since we were just replacing an existing t-stat.

 Warning: This 220v thermostat controls the line voltage supply to the heater.
 So if power to the circuit is not shut off, the installer could receive a severe high voltage shock.
 This is not a 24-volt model.
 So treat it with respect.
 Observe, to-the-tee, all warnings, cautions, and installation tips as laid out in the users guide.